|University ||Wesleyan University, B.A., magna cum laude, 1978|

 · Assisted the owners of a regional prepared foods business (serving states from Pennsylvania to Maine) to transfer substantial equity in their company (with control retained until the parents ultimately choose to relinquish it) to their child who has followed in the family business.
 The plan has also, simultaneously, accomplished distributions of portfolio assets to the founders' other child (who is not active in the family business) in a fashion that both children accept as "equitable" despite the risk that the family business interests passing to one child may ultimately have substantially greater or lesser value than the marketable assets passing to the other child.
 The plan also includes trust mechanisms that have funded the education of 7 grandchildren, partnerships that have significantly discounted the value of multiple commercial properties and estate tax funding vehicles that will protect the full value of the estate that this family has labored to build from a single storefront in a modest community to a multi-million dollar enterprise.

-Besides Edwards Wildman Max Kohlenberg is past President of The Audubon Society of Rhode Island.
-He serves as a Director of The Westport (MA) Land Conservation Trust, Inc., as well as Director of the Community Preparatory School in Providence, Rhode Island.
-He also serves as Co-Chair of Northeastern University's Fund for the Public Interest.
+Max Kohlenberg is past President of The Audubon Society of Rhode Island.
+He serves as a Director of The Westport (MA) Land Conservation Trust, Inc., as well as Board Chair of the Community Preparatory School in Providence, Rhode Island.
+He also serves as Co-Chair of Northeastern University's Fund for the Public Interest and as a trustee of the Commonwealth School.
 Max and his wife have two sons.
 Max has a weakness for old wooden boats and antique trucks.

 (Also at Providence, Rhode Island Office)